Introduction

 The two app model

-This split is the point.
+Both apps open at the same time, pointed at the same filesystem.
 The thinking layer stays visual, structured, and reviewable.
 The building layer stays terminal-native and code-aware.
 Neither tool pretends to do the other's job.

-The six layers
+The four layers

 Why no styling